acefallarcuna/discord-chatbot/README.md

 # Discord ChatBot

-Note: Please use Replit and UptimeRobot or Freshping to run it 24/7.
+Note: Use Replit and UptimeRobot or Freshping to run it 24/7.